philiptaron/systemd/systemd-258/posts/49-soft-reboot-sockets.md

 49 Here's the 49th post highlighting key new features of the upcoming v258 release of systemd.
 [#systemd258](https://mastodon.social/tags/systemd258)

-One of the key features of systemd from day 1 on is socket activation, i.e. a mechanism where systemd binds sockets on behalf of services, watches them and only activates the services themselves later, possibly only at the moment they are actively used.
+One of the key features of systemd from day 1 on is socket activation, i.e., a mechanism where systemd binds sockets on behalf of services, watches them and only activates the services themselves later, possibly only at the moment they are actively used.

 This has various benefits, for example reduces ahead of time cost of running a large number of services (which improves boot times).